Beta Ceti

 Beta Ceti (β Ceti, abbreviated Beta Cet, β Cet), officially named Diphda /'dIfd@/, is the brightest star in the constellation of Cetus.
-Although designated 'beta', it is actually brighter than the 'alpha' star in the constellation (Alpha Ceti).
+Although designated 'beta', it is actually brighter than the 'alpha' star in the constellation, Menkar, by half a magnitude.
 This orange giant is easy to identify due to its location in an otherwise dark section of the celestial sphere.
 Based on parallax measurements, it lies at an estimated distance of 96.3 ly from the Sun.

 Properties

 Diphda has an apparent visual magnitude of 2.02, making it the brightest star in Cetus.
-The stellar classification of this star is K0 III, although some sources list a classification of G9.5 III indicating that it lies along the dividing line separating G-type from K-type stars.
-The luminosity class of 'III' means that it is a giant, a star that has consumed the hydrogen at its core and evolved away from the main sequence.
-It was an A-type star when it formed on the main sequence more than a billion years ago.
+It has a stellar classification of K0 III, although some sources list a classification of G9.5 III indicating that it lies along the dividing line separating G-type from K-type stars.
+The luminosity class 'III' means that it is a giant, a star that has consumed the hydrogen at its core and evolved away from the main sequence.
+With a mass of 3.5 solar masses, Beta Ceti was a B-type star when it formed on the main sequence.
 After passing through the red giant stage, it underwent a helium flash event and is now a red clump star generating energy through the thermonuclear fusion of helium at its core.
 Beta Ceti will remain in this mode for over 100 million years.